 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Then came the cease-fire.
 After 11 days of fighting, Israel and Hamas agreed to a “mutual and unconditional” truce as brokered by mediator Egypt.
-If this sounds all-too-familiar, it is because something similar happened in 2014, 2012 and 2008—with clashes between Israel and Hamas going back to the Islamist group’s creation in 1987.
+If this sounds all-too-familiar, it is because something similar happened in 2014, 2012 and 2008—with clashes between Israel and Hamas going back to the Islamic group’s creation in 1987.

 The current round of fighting began May 10, when the militant group fired long-range rockets toward Jerusalem after days of clashes between Palestinian protesters and Israeli police at the Al-Aqsa Mosque compound, a flashpoint site sacred to Jews and Muslims.

-To the Jews, Jerusalem was its capital in Old Testament times.
+To the Jews, Jerusalem was the capital in Old Testament times.
 And Christians see the city as the birthplace of the New Testament church—with some also viewing it as the prophetic epicenter of events to occur surrounding Jesus Christ’s Return.

 Yet the cease-fire does not address the fundamental issues in the Israeli-Palestinian conflict.
 Instead, it merely hits pause on what seems a never-ending war.
-The internationally backed peace process has largely been on hold for over a decade.

 Jerusalem has been the scene of violent confrontations between Jews and Arabs for 100 years and remains one of the most bitterly contested cities on Earth.